kizzandev/blog.kizzan.dev/src/pages/en/article/who-is-kevin.md

 ## A great question

-¿Quién es Kevin?
-Una pregunta que siempre se hace en las entrevistas, que no nos gusta responder, pero que, sin embargo, deberíamos responder; no unicamente para los demás, sino para nosotros mismos.
+Who is Kevin?
+A question that always happens in the interviews, that we don't like to answer, but that, in fact, we should answer; not only for others, but for ourselves.

 ## Then, who is Kevin?

-I, Kevin, am a dedicated and curious individual studying Information Systems Engineering and Industrial Engineering.
-I have a passion for understanding how things work and a strong drive to continuously learn and grow.
-I enjoy working in collaborative environments and have experience in frontend development.
+I, Kevin, am a curious and dedicated person, studying Information Systems Engineering and Industrial Engineering.
+I enjoy figuring out how things work and always seek to learn and grow.
+I thrive in collaborative environments and have experience in frontend development, and I have 3+ years of experience in the world of programming.

-In my free time, I explore new technologies, write for my blog, go to the gym, and spend time with friends.
-These activities help me maintain a balanced lifestyle and keep me motivated.
-I value integrity, continuous improvement, and teamwork, and I believe these qualities help me contribute meaningfully to any team.
-I'm looking forward to bringing my skills and experiences to the table and contributing to the success of the team, and therefore, the company’s success.
+On my own time, I like exercising in the gym and trekking, writing on my blog, and spending time with my friends.

+I seek to contribute to a team, improve continuously and contribute my skills and experiences to the growth and success of the company.